-If this microscopic fungus gets into your system if can cause issues with your breathing.
+If this microscopic fungus gets into your system, it can cause breathing issues.
 You might get a cough, start wheezing, have an irritated throat, eyes or skin, or develop a sinus infection.
-Long-term exposure to mould is quite serious, which is why you’ll want to clean up certain areas as soon as possible after a flood.
+Long-term exposure to mould is quite serious, which is why you’ll want to clean up certain areas as soon as possible.

 Baking soda

-Baking soda isn’t just great for absorbing nasty odours from your fridge, it’s also excellent for removing black mould.
+Baking soda isn’t just great for absorbing nasty odours from your fridge; it’s also excellent for getting rid of mould.
 It’s safe for family and pets.
-In addition to killing black mould, it absorbs the moisture that attracts the mould.
+In addition to killing black mould, it absorbs the moisture that attracts it.

 Vinegar

-White vinegar is said to kill more than 80 per cent of mould species.
-It’s also safe to humans and animals.
+White vinegar is said to kill more than 80 percent of mould species.
+It is also safe for humans and animals.

 Pour white distilled vinegar into a spray bottle.
 Don’t water it down.
 Spray it directly onto the mouldy surface.
 Leave it for 1 hour, then wipe clean with water.
 Allow the surface to dry completely.
 Repeat this process every couple of days to prevent mould from growing.
 Be sure to allow the vinegar to dry naturally for best results.